Telecom dues: Supreme Court lashes out at Centre for seeking 20 years’ time to recover amount

 The Supreme Court on Wednesday expressed displeasure at the Centre’s plea seeking 20 years’ time to recover dues from telecom companies in annual instalments, Bar and Bench reported.
 The top court said the government’s proposal was “sheer contempt of court”.

-The court directed that telecom companies could not do self-assessment or re-assessment of their adjusted gross revenue dues.
+The bench comprising Justices Arun Mishra, S Abdul Nazeer and MR Shah said telecom companies cannot do self-assessment or re-assessment of the adjusted gross revenue dues fixed by the court in its October 2019 order.

+“You are making nonsense of everything...
+How can there be self-assessment or re-assessment of payable dues?
+Who has permitted this?”
+Mishra asked, according to Bar and Bench.
+“If anyone [company] feels they’re more powerful or try to influence us [then] they are wrong.”

+Citing the frequently published articles on the AGR dues, the court said the telecom companies were trying to influence the court through media.
+It added that companies will be held for contempt of court in case anymore such newspaper articles were published.

 The Department of Telecommunications has moved the top court seeking modification of its order asking the telecom companies to pay off their dues.
 The department claimed the order would adversely impact the telecom sector’s finances and hence their customers and the country’s economy.
 The department said the telecom firms had begun to make partial payments.
 It also sought that the firms not be charged penalties and interests on penalties.